 Membership: Family memberships start at $100 for a family of four

-The Madagascar exhibit at the Bronx Zoo features a host of lemur species, including these.
-Photo by Julie Larsen Mahar/courtesy of WCS.
+The Madagascar exhibit at the Bronx Zoo features a host of lemur species.
+Photo by Julie Larsen Mahar for WCS

 Wildlife Conservation Society – Citywide

 A WCS membership grants you access to four zoos (the Bronx Zoo, Central Park Zoo, Prospect Park Zoo, and Queens Zoo) plus the New York Aquarium for one year.
-While some zoo animals may be hiding indoors or off exhibit this time of the year, a visit to the Bronx Zoo's Jungle World, or Central Park's Tropic Zone just may cure your cabin fever on a cold day.
+While some zoo animals may be hiding indoors or off exhibit this time of the year, a visit to the Bronx Zoo's Jungle World, Central Park's Tropic Zone, or the sharks exhibit at the aquarium just may cure your cabin fever on a cold day.

-Membership: A basic family membership is $210 and covers two adults and up to four children for one year.
-A $250 family premium membership covers admission, plus access to special exhibits at the Bronx Zoo and New York Aquarium.
+Membership: A basic family membership is $260 and covers two adults and up to four children for one year.
+A $300 family plus membership covers admission, plus access to special exhibits at the Bronx Zoo.

 Payoff: Visit the Bronx Zoo three times in a year and you've covered the cost of your premium membership.
 Visits to all the other zoos and the aquarium are just icing on the cake.